chenchih/5G_automationLinux/Iperflog_parser/ReadMe.md

 ## Updated record
 - 2025.3.16: inital
 - 2025.3.17:
-	- change original parse_gbps_toexcel.py to parse_mbit_excel
+	- Change original parse_gbps_toexcel.py to parse_mbit_excel
-	- adding datecalc.py for caculating the start to end datetime
+	- adding datecalc.py for calculating the start to end datetime
-- 2025.4.6: adding readme for each code, and fix some bug
+- 2025.4.6: adding readme for each code, and fixing some bug

 ## Python File explanation